tuhindutta/FusionQA/docs/README.md

 This makes it suitable for domains like **finance, education, research, and knowledge management**, where combining **semantic search** with **structured graph reasoning** provides superior results.

+---

+## 🤝 Contributing
+Contributions are welcome!
+Please fork the repository and submit a pull request for any enhancements or bug fixes.
+For more details and updates, visit the [GitHub Repository](https://github.com/tuhindutta/FusionQA).